+XIII.
 CITY COUNCIL STANDING COMMITTEES AND REGIONAL ORGANIZATION REPRESENTATION

-A. STANDING COMMITTEE NUMBER, NAMES, COMPOSITION, AND APPOINTMENTS AND REGIONAL ORGANIZATION APPOINTMENTS

-- 1. There shall be eight Standing Committees of the City Council entitled Economic Development, Finance, Housing and Homelessness, Governmental Processes, Mayor's Nominating and Screening, Mobility and Infrastructure, and Safety, Wellness, and Youth. - 2.
-Following each election and/or appointment to fill a City Council vacancy, reorganization of City Council Standing Committee and regional organizational assignments shall be considered by the Mayor's Nominating and Screening Committee for a recommendation to the City Council. - 3.
+- A. STANDING COMMITTEE NUMBER, NAMES, COMPOSITION, AND - APPOINTMENTS AND REGIONAL ORGANIZATION APPOINTMENTS - 1.
+There shall be eight Standing Committees of the City Council entitled Economic Development, Finance, Housing and Homelessness, Governmental Processes, Mayor's Nominating and Screening, Mobility and Infrastructure, and Safety, Wellness, and Youth. - 4-2.
+Regional organizations are external organizations where the City Council directly appoints a person to represent the City's interests in that organization.
+The provisions of this section shall not apply to organizations where the City Council is not the appointing authority.
+When possible, appointments to regional organizations should be limited to elected officials. - 2-3.
+Following each election and/or appointment to fill a City Council vacancy, reorganization of City Council Standing Committee and regional organizational assignments shall be considered by the Mayor's Nominating and Screening Committee for a recommendation to the City Council. - 3.4.
 Each Standing Committee shall be comprised of three members.
-Each Councilmember shall serve as Chair, Vice-Chair, and Member of three Committees, respectively. - 4.
+Each Councilmember shall serve as Chair, Vice-Chair, and Member of three Committees, respectively. - 4.5.
 The Mayor's Nominating and Screening Committee shall be comprised of the Mayor who shall serve as Chair and the members of the Governmental Processes Committee.
-The Mayor's Nominating and Screening Committee shall assist in the board/commission appointment process as provided in Section XIV of this resolution, recommend to the City Council (a) nominees for the annual City Spirit Award, (b) structure and/or appointments to ad hoc resident committees as requested by the City Council, and (c) any other matters referred by the City Council or board/commission. - 5.
-For Standing Committee and regional organization appointments, preferences of senior elected officials shall be honored.
-However, with five (5) affirmative votes, the City
+The Mayor's Nominating and Screening Committee shall assist in the board/commission appointment process as provided in Section XIV of this resolution, recommend to the City Council (a) nominees for the annual City Spirit Award, (b) structure and/or appointments to ad hoc resident committees as requested by the City Council, and (c) any other matters referred by the City Council or board/commission. - 5. -For Standing Committee and regional organization appointments, preferences of senior elected officials shall be honored.
+However, with five (5) affirmative votes, the City Council may appoint a non-senior member.
+The Mayor and Councilmembers shall forward preferences on

-Council may appoint a non-senior member.
-The Mayor and Councilmembers shall forward preferences on Standing Committee assignments to the City Clerk to be shared at the Mayor's Nominating and Screening Committee Meeting.
+Standing Committee assignments to the City Clerk to be shared at the Mayor's Nominating and Screening Committee Meeting.

-Initially, each elected official shall be limited to two (2) regional organizational appointments.
+--Initially, each elected official shall be limited to two (2) regional organizational appointments.
 Remaining vacant positions and any appointment declined by an elected official shall be filled by seniority of elected officials desiring such appointments.
 There shall be no limitation to the number of appointments as "Alternate" to regional organizations.
 The provisions of this section shall not apply to organizations where the City Council is not the appointing authority.

-"Seniority" shall be honored as to the elected office currently held.
+7. "Seniority" shall be honored as to the elected office currently held.